 A sales discount is a reduction in the price of a product or service that is offered by the seller, in exchange for early payment by the buyer.
 A sales discount may be offered when the seller is short of cash, or if it wants to reduce the recorded amount of its receivables outstanding for other reasons.

 An example of a sales discount is for the buyer to take a 1% discount in exchange for paying within 10 days of the invoice date, rather than the normal 30 days (also noted on an invoice as "1% 10/ Net 30" terms).
 Another common sales discount is "2% 10/Net 30" terms, which allows a 2% discount for paying within 10 days of the invoice date, or paying in 30 days.

-If a customer takes advantage of these terms and pays less than the full amount of the invoice, the seller records the discount as a debit to the sales discounts account and a credit to the accounts receivable account.
-The sales discounts account appears in the income statement and is a contra revenue account, which means that it offsets gross sales, resulting in a net sales figure.
+If a customer takes advantage of these terms and pays less than the full amount of an invoice, the seller records the discount as a debit to the sales discounts account and a credit to the accounts receivable account.
+The sales discounts account appears in the income statement and is a contra revenue account, which means that it offsets gross sales, resulting in a smaller net sales figure.
 The presentation of a sales discount in the income statement is: